uhire/uhire.github.io/index.md

 # About uhire

-BowFolios is a Meteor application providing portfolios for the University of Hawaii community.
-When you come to the site, you are greeted by the following landing page:
+UHire is a Meteor application that provides company and student profiles.
+Based on the information provided companies can contact students to hire, or the students can view companies they are interested in.

 # Development History